Find execution drag before AI makes it more expensive.

 If this feels familiar, the problem is probably deeper than the tool.

 Most organizations do not need another platform first.
-They need visibility into where work, decisions, and accountability are actually breaking down.
+They need visibility into where work, decisions, accountability, and operational cost are actually breaking down.

 Teams are busy, but progress feels inconsistent